Marygith/Basic_plan_for_transport_issue/README.md

 ...+ After every cost there is a percentage, that shows probability for this algorithm to be the most optimal ...+ Percentage is calculated using random numbers from 1 to 100 as input
 2. Algorithm's screen shows basic plan and transportation cost(again).
 There is a button that leads to source data
-3. Source data: all input collected and represented on one screen..
+3. Source data: all input collected and represented on one screen

 ![](/app/src/main/res/drawable-v24/five_algorithms.jpg)